EdgarLJH/EMSC3033-Project/ProjectPlanner.md

 ## Executive summary

+This project aims to provide a python file which helps the user measure geodesic distances between coordianates of Earth features and a pre-defined lithospheric depth.
+This will be presented on GitHub in a user-friendly manner.

 In one to two sentences, explain the background, the broad goals of the project and what the specific outcomes will be.

 **Example:** _(this is based on the seismic monitoring dashboard that Louis showed).
 Seismic stations can be used to monitor human noise over the course of the day.
 Some seismometers stream data live to a server and so this processing can be done in near-real time.
 In this project I plan to build an online dashboard which processes the data once a day and uploads the results to github as 1) raw data, 2) an image that can be embedded in websites, 3) an updating csv table in github.
 I also plan to use the github "actions" engine to provide all the necessary processing power._